adobe/franklin-service/README.md

-# Helix Library
+# Helix Service

-> An example library to be used in and with Project Helix
+> An example service to be used in and with Project Helix

 ## Status
 [![codecov](https://img.shields.io/codecov/c/github/adobe/helix-service.svg)](https://codecov.io/gh/adobe/helix-service)